cbuie/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >>
-To generalize, a lambda function is a function that takes any number of arguments and returns the value of a single expression. lambda functions can not contain commands, and they can not contain more than one expression. lambda functions are a matter of style.
+To generalize, a lambda function is a function that takes any number of arguments and returns the value of a single expression.
+Lambda functions cannot contain commands, and they cannot contain more than one expression.
+Lambda functions are a matter of style.
 Using them is never required; anywhere you could use them, you could define a separate normal function and use that instead.
 You can use them in places where you want to encapsulate specific, non-reusable code without littering your code with a lot of little one-line functions.
 ex: multiples_of_three = filter(lambda x: x % 3 == 0, [1, 2, 3, 4, 5, 6, 7, 8, 9])

 ---